Pre Settlement Loans in Kansas

 Workers Compensation Eligibility: Eligible.
 Any worker in Kansas that sustains an injury at work because of repeated use of a body organ is eligible for workers’ compensation.
 If a worker’s medical condition because of work-related activities or stress, they are also eligible for workers’ compensation.

 Getting a settlement loan in Kansas for your lawsuit is perfectly legal under Kansas state law.
-In fact, all cases in Kansas are eligible for settlement loans from Delta Settlement Funding, unlike with other states.
+In fact, all cases in Kansas are eligible for settlement loans from Rapid Lawsuit Funding, unlike with other states.

 Still, Kansas state law requires that lawsuit loans and their providers should in no way violate existing state laws on champerty if they are to be legally recognized.
 Champerty relates to the support of litigation by a stranger without just cause.
 Kansas case law states that ‘someone that frequently excit[es] and stir[s] up quarrels’ with their involvement in a case breaches champerty regulations.

 You do not need to worry about us violating Kansas state law on champerty with our lawsuit funding to you.
-Delta Settlement Funding simply offers you cash support with the option to share in the settlement offered to successful clients.
+Rapid Lawsuit Funding simply offers you cash support with the option to share in the settlement offered to successful clients.
 We do not take any involvement in the case whatsoever or try to influence the verdict.
 Our involvement with you is therefore perfectly legal.

 Kansas state law also requires that plaintiffs in pursuit of legal funding disclose if they have already received funding from anywhere else by filing a lien first.
 This lien will need to be paid off first before we can offer you any of our settlement loans in Kansas.